 Far from being an obscure city in Northern Spain, Burgos is an intriguing destination that you would be wise to include as part of your trip!

-Granada is home to the most popular tourist attraction in Spain, La Alhambra.
+Granada is home to one of the most popular tourist attractions in Spain, the UNESCO World Heritage Site, La Alhambra.
 This alone is a good enough reason to visit Granada because it is an impressive and unbelievable building!

-If you’re heading to Andalucia, you would be mad to visit without including Granada!
+If you’re heading to Southern Spain, you would be mad not to visit Granada!

 A lot of the main things to do in Toledo revolve around exploring the history of the city.
-You can check out the Alcázar de Toledo, which was originally a Roman fortress in the 3rd century and restored as a palace by Charles I and his son Philip II in the 1540s.
+You can check out the Alcázar de Toledo, which was originally a Roman fortress in the 3rd century and was restored as a royal palace by Charles I in the 1540s.

-Girona is a lovely city an hour north of Barcelona.
+Girona is a lovely city in northeastern Spain, an hour north of Barcelona.
 If you’re a fan of Game of Thrones you will recognise the cathedral in the city from the show.
 It’s easy to see why they chose it, as it is an imposing and spectacular building.

 Walking around Girona it’s not hard to feel like you have been transported back to a medieval time.
 The buildings in the city are beautiful.
 One of the best things to do in Girona is to head to the top of the city walls to get an amazing perspective of the city.